TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-identityprotection-how-to-enable.md

 ## **Recommended steps**

-To enable Identity Protection, try the following steps.
+To enable Identity Protection, try the following steps.<br>

 1. Sign-on to your Azure portal as global administrator.<br>
 2. In the Azure portal, click Marketplace.<br>